vipulgupta2048/talkswith2048/docs/Introduction.md

 I strongly believe in Open Source being more than software.
 It’s a culture, a conversation, a way to bring the best minds together for the common good.
 This culture thrives on the principles of collaboration, transparency, and shared achievement.
 It's a realm where barriers of entry have been lowered to enable folks to grow, contribute and learn from each other.

 As a result, open-source is not just a method for developing software; it's a movement; it's a way of life.
-I aim to rethink that for more companies embracing [innersource](https://about.gitlab.com/topics/version-control/what-is-innersource/) and want to take on new roles in organization to do just that.
+I aim to rethink that for more companies embracing [innersource](https://about.gitlab.com/topics/version-control/what-is-innersource/) and want to take on new roles in organization who want to think about this.
 You can [hire me](#hiring) to do just that.

 Over the years, I have given back considerable time in enabling efforts towards a better open-source future.
 These docs reflect that journey.
 It's an odometer that keeps track of my professional journey for I think was time well spent on Earth giving back.
 Personal introspection aside, maintaing this collection has worked well for sudden bouts of either imposter syndrome hitting or recruiter screens when looking for a role.